Autumn

 October

-"All things on earth point home in old October: sailors to sea, travellers to walls and fences, hunters to field and hollow
+"All things on earth point home in old October: sailors to sea, travellers to walls and fences, hunters to

-and the long voice of the hounds, the lover to the love he has forsaken." -- Thomas Wolfe
+and the long voice of the hounds, the lover to the love he has forsaken."

 "The Romans adopted the Celtic practices as their own.
 But in the first century AD, Samhain was assimilated into celebrations of some of the other Roman traditions that took place in October, such as their day to honor Pomona, the Roman goddess of fruit and trees.
 The symbol of Pomona is the apple, which might explain the origin of our modern tradition of bobbing for apples on Halloween.